mainmatter/mainmatter.com/_videos/2021-04-27-built-to-last-yoran-brondsema.md

   image: /assets/images/resources/videos/2021-04-27-built-to-last-7-yoran-brondsema/og-image.png
 ---

+For Built to Last #7 simplabs' founder Marco Otte-Witte talks with Yoran Brondsema, co-founder and CTO of Sutori, a collaborative instruction and presentation tool for the classroom that transforms lessons into collaborative learning experiences.

 They talk about the importance of being able to change priorities in the development process and synchronizing the team as early as possible in order to resolve unknowns and ensure realistic plans.